HonghuiChen/Music16Final/readme.md

 - remove the follow/unfollow attributes of the User entity
 - made changes in the FavoriteArtist and FavoriteSongs attributes of the User entity
 - refractored getusername() method name
-- added getTrack helper class to retrieve track information when given the id of the track
+- added getTrack helper class to retrieve track information when given the ID of the track
 - create SearchArtist class and implement the  searchArtist method

 ## Individual Responsibility: